Adeyemi0/Customer-Survey/README.md

 2. The tool did not provide any meaningful report on the main surveyed opinion (Ranking reasons why customers may want to stop using their bankers).

 ## Requirement
-The company would like your help to surmount the challenges listed above using Microsoft Power BI to enable us easily to share with relevant stakeholders.
+The company needs help to surmount the challenges listed above using Microsoft Power BI to enable us easily to share with relevant stakeholders.

 ## Power BI Concept Applied
 1. Power Query: Data Transformation/Cleaning